How Does a Pacifier Affect My Baby’s Teeth?

-Doctors and dentists agree that the earlier the pacifier is taken away, the easier it is stop the habit.
-If a child uses a pacifier when they’re permanent teeth are coming it, it could cause the front teeth to be pushed forward.
+Doctors and dentists agree that the earlier the pacifier is taken away, the easier it stops the habit.
+If a child uses a pacifier when they’re permanent teeth are coming in, it could cause the front teeth to be pushed forward.
 This sets the stage for future dental problems and could cause the development of a lisp.

 Rules for the Pacifier: